kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

     E(d) = \| B_m(x - d(x)) - B_r(x)\|^2 + \gamma_d min(\nabla d^2, \tau)

-The truncated smoothing function :math:`\gamma_d min(\nabla d^2, \tau)` is used for regularization (:red:`explain regularization and parameter tuning`).
+The truncated smoothing function :math:`\gamma_d min(\nabla d^2, \tau)` is used for regularization to avoid a noisy disparity map.
 This energy minimization problem is solved by graph-cuts :cite:`Kolmogorov2001`.
 The source code of this stereo matching algorithm was available and is embedded in the reference implementation.

 It is easy to change the stereo matching algorithm to another one in the implementation.
 So semi global block matching (SGBM) :cite:`Hi2007` were also tested but the graph cut approach yields a better disparity.